JasonEtco/jasonet.co/posts/on-spike-work.md

 1. Understand the feature proposal - this can mean reading the issue, talking to people, reading code to list out the integration points, or just getting a handle on what will need to change.
 We're not looking to enumerate the actual steps, just get a vague idea of what areas of the codebase you'll need to touch.
 1. Get it working - this is, of course, the meat of it.
 Start a new feature branch and _just go for it_.
 Doesn't matter if you create bugs.
 Don't bother writing tests.
 Don't worry about the code quality.
 The goal now is to just get it working.
 1. From there, you should have an idea of "the hard parts."
 Do you need to talk to other teams/people?
 Are there obvious performance concerns?
 Should you be looping in Security early on?
-Those are quesitons that you can better answer after you've done that initial sweep of work.
+Those are questions that you can better answer after you've done that initial sweep of work.
 1. Once you've got that, you can start to chunk out the work into smaller pieces.
 More on that later.

 ## Why you'd do it

 What's the point of spike work if you don't have a clear plan?
-The whole point is to create a plan.
+Well, the whole point is to _create_ a plan.
+It's a method for figuring out what you don't know.

-I firmly believe that too much process before engineers can hit the ground running is a bad thing.
+Too much process and planning before engineers hit the ground running can be a bad thing.
 It hinders exploration and slows understanding.
 There's a balance for sure, but when you have the opportunity to jump into a problem and _just figure it out_, that's way more fun _and_ often more productive.

 How does spike work make your whole team better?

 **More, smaller PRs are easier to ship**

-Have you ever reviewed your teammates pull request, with 92 changed files and a diff looking like <code><span class="text-green-500">+7,830</span>, <span class="text-red-500">−24,766</span></code>?
+Have you ever reviewed your teammate's pull request, with 92 changed files and a diff looking like <code><span class="text-green-500">+24,766</span>, <span class="text-red-500">−7,830</span></code>?
 How is anyone supposed to give a meaningful review of a PR that large?

-If you can be the person that fully understands how to build a feature, the best way you can communicate that to your team is by showing them the pieces one-by-one.
-Show them the spike work, but ask them to review individual parts.
+If you're the person that fully understands how to build a feature, the best way you can communicate that to your team is by showing them the pieces one-by-one.
+Ask them to review individual parts, and have the "look it works" spike work available for even more context.

-For example, lets take GitHub's new [Star Lists feature](https://docs.github.com/en/get-started/exploring-projects-on-github/saving-repositories-with-stars#organizing-starred-repositories-with-lists).
+For example, lets take GitHub's new [Starred Repository Lists feature](https://docs.github.com/en/get-started/exploring-projects-on-github/saving-repositories-with-stars#organizing-starred-repositories-with-lists).
 There are three distinct parts to shipping a feature like that:

 * Database changes - adding a new table to store lists
 * Backend changes - API endpoints, model changes, tests, etc.
 * Frontend changes - views for lists, UI changes to enable adding repos to lists

-The real-world breakdown is usually even smaller, with each step being further broken down into scoped pull requests.
-The idea is to have a single spike PR that covers all of the work, and then have the team review the individual parts.
+The real-world breakdown is usually even smaller, with each step being further broken down into tightly scoped pull requests.
+The idea is to have a single spike PR that covers all of the foundational work, and then have the team review the individual parts.

 **Feature flags enable iterative development**